cobwebch/externalimport_tut/Documentation/Scenario/Index.rst

 TYPO3 tables all the while maintaining the relationships.

 The departments and the teams will go into new tables.
-The employees should go into the fe\_users table, so that each employee can then log into the corporate intranet powered by TYPO3.
+The employees should go into the :code:`fe_users` table, so that each employee can then log into the corporate intranet powered by TYPO3.
 One implication is that user names and passwords must be created on the fly for each new employee.